 Atmospheric noise accordingly consists of spurious radio signals with components spread over a wide frequency range.
 These spurious radio waves constituting the noise get propagated over the earth in the same fashion as the desired radio waves of the same frequency.
 Accordingly at a given receiving point, the receiving antenna picks up not only the signal but also the static from all the thunderstorms, local or remote.

-Conductors contain a large number of 'free" electrons and "ions" strongly bound by molecular forces.
+Electrons and "ions" strongly bound by molecular forces.
 The ions vibrate randomly about their normal (average) positions, however, this vibration being a function of the temperature.
 Continuous collisions between the electrons and the vibrating ions take place.
 Thus there is a continuous transfer of energy between the ions and electrons.
 This is the source of resistance in a conductor.
 The movement of free electrons constitutes a current which is purely random in nature and over a long time averages zero.
 There is a random motion of the electrons which give rise to noise voltage called thermal noise.

 The analysis of thermal noise is based on the Kinetic theory.
 It shows that the temperature of particles is a way of expressing its internal kinetic energy.
 Thus "Temperature" of a body can be said to be equivalent to the statistical rms value of the velocity of motion of the particles in the body.
 At -273°C (or zero degree Kelvin) the kinetic energy of the particles of a body becomes zero .Thus we can relate the noise power generated by a resistor to be proportional to its absolute temperature.
 Noise power is also proportional to the bandwidth over which it is measured.
 From the above discussion we can write down.